Monitor reports on an Israeli strike in Syria that targets Iranian weapons in a port.

 Five pro-Iranian militiamen were killed near Damascus in two separate Israeli operations in October, while nine pro-government militants were killed near the T4 airbase east of Palmyra in central Syria, according to the Observatory.

-In the ten-year struggle, Iran has been a crucial ally of the Syrian regime.
+In the ten-year struggle, Iran has been a staunch ally of the Syrian regime.

 It funds, arms, and directs a variety of Syrian and foreign paramilitary groups that fight alongside regular armed forces, the most powerful of which is Lebanon’s Hezbollah.